 For B2B marketers, LinkedIn and Twitter have the highest traction in terms of customer engagement—it's where your audience lives during the workday.
-Posting content here, as well as commenting, sharing and starting conversations with other people is a great way to get your content read and shared.
+Posting content here, as well as commenting, sharing, and starting conversations with other people is a great way to get your content read and shared.
 Social media has helped us retain customers over other channels because it allows your customer base to interact with you on their own terms.

 When using the phone, you may not be catching them at opportune times.
-However, you can guarantee that on social media, your reader is reading what they want to read, when they want to read it—meaning that your content has a much higher likelihood to resonate with them and you'll actually be heard.
+However, you can guarantee that on social media, your reader is reading what they want to read when they want to read it—meaning that your content has a much higher likelihood to resonate with them and you'll actually be heard.

 Startups should approach online lead generation with a multi-faceting mindset, focusing on SEO.
-You must expect that your users will be doing their research before committing to your product, so you need to make information accessible, clear and concise.
+You must expect that your users will be doing their research before committing to your product, so you need to make information accessible, clear, and concise.
 Potential users should be able to quickly skim over materials about your product, gather your selling points and see how you compare to your competitors.

-As the owner of SaaS startup, I've tried quite a few different approaches to lead generation.
-Adwords provided a feel of immediate results, however it came with a somewhat unaffordable invoice.
+As the owner of a SaaS startup, I've tried quite a few different approaches to lead generation.
+Adwords provided a feel of immediate results, however, it came with a somewhat unaffordable invoice.
 For local marketing and more outbound approaches, we used easily accessible tools like Google Maps, Angie's List and other directory products in order to try and gain direct contact with businesses.

 This approach didn’t yield the best overall results, but it did yield some results.
 The best form of marketing that we have found is publishing blog content on our website.
 This has allowed us to reach a “long-tail” segment of customers who search for solutions that aren’t commonly sought.

 Our 13 SaaS marketing experts provided essential tips to building your own lead generation strategy.
 Your lead generation efforts can also be supplemented by a powerful demand geneartion program.
-Download our Essential Guide to Demand Generation to start incorporating a well-rounded approach to your SaaS growth:
+Download our Essential Guide to Demand Generation to start incorporating a well-rounded approach to your SaaS growth.